AdityaCoppisetti/robotic-arm/journal.md

 now lets make the frontend where the raspberry pi zero with the screen and the 4 keyboard switches will sit

+literally the simplest schematic ive ever made since i wont be puttting anything besides the switches on the pcb